 Pharmaceutical uses of Roller Mill

-- It is used in the preparation of ointment; paste, creams and other semi-solid preparations.
+1. It is used in the preparation of ointment; paste, creams, and other semi-solid preparations.

 Advantages of Roller Mills

-- Produce more uniform, less fines and oversized particles when it comes to product quality.
+1. Produce more uniform, fewer fines, and oversized particles when it comes to product quality.

-- Generates less heat (0-30C) unlike hammer mill that generates up to 100C
+2. Generates less heat (0 – 3 0C) unlike hammer mill that generates up to 10 0C

 Disadvantages of Roller Mills

-- Not effective on fibre or two-dimensional products.
-Works best on easy to grind materials like corn, cereal grains etc.
+1. Not effective on fiber or two-dimensional products.
+Works best on easy to grind materials like corn, cereal grains, etc.

 - Michael E. Aulton, and Kevin Taylor (2013).
 Aulton’s Pharmaceutics: The Design and Manufacture of Medicines fourth edition.
 Elsevier Ltd, NY.